-- A detailed description of all parameters and assumptions is available in AA 10-06 (Thorkildsen and Backhouse, 2010b).
-We used a 50-year planning period from 2010 to 2060. - The methods and assumptions used to estimate modeled available groundwater for the Trinity Aquifer remain unchanged from AA 10-06 (Thorkildsen and Backhouse, 2010b).
-Because the Groundwater Management Area 10 boundary was adjusted since the last round of joint planning, this required a reapportionment of the modeled available groundwater as estimated in the original aquifer assessment.
-First, changes were made to the Groundwater Management Area 10 boundary to exclude the Guadalupe County, Hays Trinity, and Trinity Glen Rose groundwater conservation districts.
-There were also changes in to the Barton Springs/Edwards Aquifer Conservation District boundary to include a portion of the Trinity Aquifer in Hays County.

-- Bexar County is excluded from the modeled available groundwater calculations because the groundwater management area designated the Trinity Aquifer in Bexar County not relevant for joint planning. - Outcrop areas are calculated as unconfined areas of the aquifer and subcrop areas are calculated as confined areas of the aquifer.
-Map areas 1-10 represent outcrop areas, and map areas 11-31 are subcrop areas (see Figure 8 and Table 7). - Recharge is assigned only to the outcrop areas.
-The average annual precipitation for outcrop map areas was determined from the Texas Climatic Atlas (Narasimhan and others, 2008), which is the average for years 1971 to 2000; the values range from 29 to 36 inches per year.
-The effective recharge rate is estimated to be 4 percent.
-The effective recharge calculation is the map area, in acres, multiplied by the estimated average annual precipitation, in feet, and the effective recharge rate, in percent. - Lateral inflow to the Trinity Aquifer in Groundwater Management Area 10 is estimated to be 46,018 acre-feet per year based on the average outflow across the Balcones Fault Zone results (Scenario 6) from GAM Task 10-005 (Hutchison, 2010).
+- A detailed description of all parameters and assumptions is available in Aquifer Assessment 10-06 (Thorkildsen and Backhouse, 2010).
+We used a 50-year planning period from 2010 to 2060. - The methods and assumptions used to estimate modeled available groundwater for the Trinity Aquifer remain unchanged from Aquifer Assessment 10-06 (Thorkildsen and Backhouse, 2010).
+Because the Groundwater Management Area 10 boundary was adjusted since the last round of joint planning, this required a reapportionment of the modeled available groundwater as estimated in the original aquifer assessment. - Bexar County and Plum Creek Conservation District are excluded from the modeled available groundwater calculations because the groundwater management area designated the Trinity Aquifer as not relevant for the purposes of joint planning in these areas. - Outcrop areas are calculated as unconfined areas of the aquifer and subcrop areas are calculated as confined areas of the aquifer.
+Map areas 1-7 represent outcrop areas, and map areas 8-22 are subcrop areas (see Figure 8 and Table 7). - Recharge is assigned only to the outcrop areas.
+The average annual precipitation for outcrop map areas was determined from the PRISM Average Annual Total Precipitation, 1991-2020 (PRISM, 2021), which is the average for years 1991 to 2022; the values range from 29 to 36 inches per year.
+The effective recharge rate is estimated to be 4 percent. - The effective recharge calculation is the map area, in acres, multiplied by the estimated average annual precipitation, in feet, and the effective recharge rate, in percent. - Lateral inflow to the Trinity Aquifer in Groundwater Management Area 10 is estimated to be 46,018 acre-feet per year based on the average outflow across the Balcones Fault Zone results (Scenario 6) from GAM Task 10-005 (Hutchison, 2010).
 This volume was apportioned across each county by aquifer map areas.
-GAM Task 10-005 does not include inflows to Uvalde County, so a proportional amount based on inflow to Medina County was used to estimate the inflow to Uvalde County. - The storage coefficient for the Trinity Aquifer subcrop is assumed to be 1 X 10-5 derived from aquifer tests of the Trinity Aquifer subcrop in Travis and Hays counties (Hunt and others, 2010).
-The storage coefficient for the Trinity Aquifer subcrop in the remaining counties is assumed to be 5 X 10-5 as derived from the calibrated groundwater availability model for the Hill Country portion of the Trinity Aquifer system in Texas (Jones and others, 2009).
-The average specific yield of the Trinity Aquifer outcrop is estimated to be 5 X 10-2 (Ashworth, 1983). - Water-level drawdowns are uniform across the aquifer.
-Annual volumes from drawdowns are calculated by dividing the total volume by 50 years. - Modeled available groundwater estimates are the sum of the effective recharge, lateral inflow, and volume from water-level decline.